 What’s the Trouble?

 The biggest barrier is our federal curriculum.
-The basic subject matters — math, science, and english — aren’t the issue.
+The basic subject matters — math, science, and English — aren’t the issue.
 The problem is the lack of practical electives to ensure personal growth and long-term self-sustainability.
-Schools must include subject matters covering emotional intelligence and stress management, proper nutrition and physical education, budgeting and credit management, social etiquette and social media safety, civic education, and vocational training for students with a trade-centered aspirations.
+Schools must include subject matters covering emotional intelligence and stress management, proper nutrition and physical education, budgeting and credit management, social etiquette and social media safety, civic education, and vocational training for students with trade-centered aspirations.

 Some after school programs have been developed for the purpose of teaching these types of subject matters.
 Research shows that the kids who regularly attend after school programs are less likely to get involved in criminal activity.
 So what about the kids who won’t attend or whose parents can’t attend afford to pay for these opportunities?
 The answer can be simple.
 If research tells us that the kids attending these types of after school programs are less likely to come into contact with the criminal justice system, then the proof is in the pudding.
 Make these types of programs part of our school’s basic daily curriculum.